Master Yang Peng’s 1980s Xiaomeiyao Zhuni Teapot: Rare Handcrafted Elegance with High Shrinkage Clay

 People who viewed this article also viewed

-Zisha teapots, crafted by Shen Yinhu, embody elegance and tradition.
+Zisha teapots, crafted by Huang Ziying, combine elegance and functionality in red dragon clay.

 Related articles